JRUFWF/wimpo/README.md

 -
 - needs to update the faq content when the final one coming up
 - needs to update the recaptcha secret key and site key for production
-- needs to update the
+- needs to update the api to actually get the real tracking info from the input info